 Of equal importance to the transparency and clarity of the Framework, the reform and core activities within the Framework will help position the financial management community to meet the fiscal challenges that face our nation today.
-Due to the expected growth of Social Security, Medicare, and other entitlement programs, the Federal Government faces an imbalance of more than \$40 trillion over the next 75 years.
+Due to the expected growth of Social Security, Medicare, and other entitlement programs, the Federal Government faces an imbalance of more than \$401 trillion, in present value terms, over the next 75 years.
 Our efforts to strengthen government-wide reporting (including on social insurance programs) will ensure that policymakers and the public have comprehensive data on the sustainability of the government's finances that facilitates and guides entitlement reform efforts and other decisions on Federal spending.
-To this end, Director Portman sent a copy of the United States 2006 Consolidated Financial Report to every member of Congress on December 15, 2006, and also published it on the front page of OMB's website.
-In addition, OMB's efforts to work with the financial management community to strengthen internal controls, reduce payment errors, and manage our assets more efficiently, will help control costs in an environment where Federal resources for non-entitlement programs will become increasingly scarce.
+To this end, Treasury Secretary Paulson and OMB Director Portman sent a copy of the United States 2006 Financial Report of the U.S. Government to every member of Congress on December 15, 2006.
+The report was also posted on the Treasury Financial Management Service's website and a link to it is on the front page of OMB's website.
+In addition, we are working with the financial management community to strengthen internal controls, reduce payment errors, and manage our assets more efficiently, to help control costs in an environment where Federal resources for non-entitlement programs will become increasingly scarce.